British Muslim Initiative

 In 2010, Muhammad Sawalha was the president of BMI.
-Anas Al Tikriti was reported to be the leader or spokesman of the BMI in 2013.
+In 2013, Anas Al Tikriti was reported to be the leader or spokesman of the Initiative.
+Sawalha is a former Hamas commander and co-founder of the Global Anti-Aggression Campaign(GAAC).

-The Initiative was formed in 2007 by former leaders in the Muslim Association of Britain, Sawalha, Azzam Tamimi, and Al Tikriti.
+The BMI was formed in 2007 by former leaders in the Muslim Association of Britain, Sawalha, Azzam Tamimi, and Al Tikriti.
 The group was founded as a "result of a conflict between traditionalists in the MAB who were unhappy with the high level of involvement" in British politics with the Green Party and Respect Party, "while those who formed the BMI wished such activity to continue."
 The organisation was set up by Daud Abdullah.